-- 4.3.1 For the purposes of this clause, unless the context otherwise requires: - (a) "Half day" (HD) shall have the meaning implied by its use in Education (when state schools must be open) Regulations 2022Part 7 of the Education Act 1989section 10 of the Education and Training Act 2020. - (b) "Overtime" shall mean any timetabled teaching time in excess of two HD on any one day, or in excess of 10 HD in any one week, and shall include any timetabled teaching time scheduled on a Saturday or a Sunday except where the timetabled teaching time is correspondingly reduced, and any timetabled teaching time scheduled for any statutory or other full holiday specified in this agreement or during any vacation fixed in accordance with Part 7 of the Education Act 198the E9ducation (when state schools must be open) Regulations 2022legislation. - (c) The term "teaching time" can include supervision, non-scheduled supervision time of students, teacher non-contact time, administrative duties or other directed or non-directed duties.
+- 4.3.1 For the purposes of this clause, unless the context otherwise requires: - (a) "Half day" (HD) shall have the meaning implied by its use in Part 7 of the Education Act 1989. - (b) "Overtime" shall mean any timetabled teaching time in excess of two HD on any one day, or in excess of 10 HD in any one week, and shall include any timetabled teaching time scheduled on a Saturday or a Sunday except where the timetabled teaching time is correspondingly reduced, and any timetabled teaching time scheduled for any statutory or other full holiday specified in this agreement or during any vacation fixed in accordance with Part 7 of the Education Act 1989. - (c) The term "teaching time" can include supervision, non-scheduled supervision time of students, teacher non-contact time, administrative duties or other directed or non-directed duties.